Thorium/FSharp.Azure.Quantum/docs/quantum-computing-introduction.md

 ## From Classical to Quantum: A Functional Perspective

 Classical computation operates on bits—discrete states of 0 or 1.
-Quantum computation operates on **qubits** (quantum bits), which exist in superposition states described by complex amplitudes.
+Quantum computation operates on **qubits** (quantum bits), which exist in superposition states described by complex amplitudes (where "complex" refers math complex numbers).
 Where classical bits are elements of {0, 1}, qubits inhabit a two-dimensional complex Hilbert space ℂ².

 A single qubit state is represented as: